Sara N. Love

-Sara N. Love (born April 6, 1967) is an American politician who represents the 16th legislative district in the Maryland House of Delegates.
+Sara N. Love (born April 6, 1967) is an American politician who currently serves as a member of the Maryland Senate representing the 16th district since 2024.
+A member of the Democratic Party, she previously represented the district in the Maryland House of Delegates from 2019 to 2024.

 Early life and career

-Love was born in Evanston, Illinois on April 6, 1967, where she attended New Trier High School in neighboring Winnetka.
-She attended Princeton University in Princeton, New Jersey, where she earned a Bachelor of Arts degree in history in 1989, and Northwestern University Pritzker School of Law in Chicago, where she earned a Juris Doctor in law in 1993.
-After graduating, she worked as a law clerk for judge Timothy K. Lewis from 1993 to 1994.
+Love was born in Evanston, Illinois on April 6, 1967, where she graduated from New Trier High School.
+She attended Princeton University, where she earned a Bachelor of Arts degree in history in 1989, and the Northwestern University Pritzker School of Law, where she earned a Juris Doctor in law in 1993.
+After graduating, she worked as a law clerk for Judge Timothy K. Lewis from 1993 to 1994.
 From 1998 to 2014, she worked for various women's health groups, including the Feminist Majority Foundation, the National Women's Health Foundation, and NARAL Pro-Choice America.
 From 2005 to 2016, Love worked for the American Civil Liberties Union of Maryland, serving as the president of the board of directors from 2008 to 2012 and as the group's public policy director from 2012 to 2016.

-In August 2017, Love declared her candidacy for state delegate in Maryland's 16th legislative district, seeking to succeed state delegate William Frick, who was running for Maryland's 6th congressional district that year.
+In August 2017, Love declared her candidacy for state delegate in Maryland's 16th legislative district, seeking to succeed state delegate William Frick, who ran for Congress in Maryland's 6th congressional district.
 In the primary election, Love finished third in a field of eight candidates, edging out Montgomery Blair High School teacher Samir Paul by 9 votes.
 Paul filed for a recount of the results on July 10, 2018.
 Love maintained her lead over Paul after the recount, increasing her vote total in the district to 12 votes.
 He conceded from the election on July 27, 2018.
 She came in third place in the general election, receiving 29.4 percent of the vote.